Updated on September 20th, 2023

 If you are visiting Albania, it is important to understand its history.
 It is tragic & harrowing but demands respect for how far the country has evolved.
 There are plenty of places below which give you the opportunity to do just that.
 Therefore, please add at least Bunk Art (1 or 2), House of Leaves or a walking tour to your itinerary to learn more.

-As with many cities across the world, one of the best things to do in Tirana is to take a free walking tour.
+As with many cities across the world, one of the best things to do in Tirana is to take a walking tour.
 It not only takes you to many of the places listed below but allows you to learn more about the Albanian people & their history.
 Our guide was brilliant with a wicked sense of humour & some fascinating stories.
-The tours last for 2 hours & as its free, tips are expected.
-To take the tour, meet at the Opera House steps in Skanderbeg Square.
-Alternatively, check out this option from Get Your Guide.
+The tours generally last for 2-3 hours.
+See below for a few options:

 This should be number 1 on your list of what to do in Tirana.
 Bunk Art 1 is located on the outskirts of Tirana, & marks the ultimate “jewel in the crown” of Albania’s bunkerisation project.
 It was originally built to house the political elite of the country in the ’70s & remained hidden until very recently.
 Now the vast bunker has been converted into a museum of modern history, & space for contemporary art.
 This immense underground palace spreads out over 5 floors, 100 rooms & even includes a 200-seater meeting area.
 You can explore the quarters designed for dictator Enver Hoxha to live & run the country in the event of a nuclear attack.

 The attack never came & the bunker was never used but it is a fascinating monument to gain an understanding of a country shut away from the world for 45 years.”